 2. Improve Your Investment Knowledge

 Improving your retirement investing knowledge is always a great choice.
-We have some amazing resources here to get started, including our free Investing 101 course.
+We have some amazing resources here to get started.
+Check out our guide to how to start investing.

 If you're looking for a little more info, here are a few good books to get you started: